 Regarding the eligibility of persons to claim compensation under the existing schemes set up by PO and its sponsoring department in government, the NFSP support every category listed below to be eligible:

-Phase 2 Update
+Phase 2

-Much of this coverage does not give accurate information, however we are working hard to ensure all evidence comes out.
+We have worked hard to ensure all evidence comes out.
 Where the NFSP did make a mistake, we will acknowledge this and ensure that processes are in place to ensure this cannot occur again.

 We’d like to assure everyone that we are doing all we can to help the Inquiry and have submitted all evidence requested by the Inquiry Team.

-As we progress to the next stages of the Inquiry, we hope that the evidence we have supplied will make it clear that the NFSP helped and supported many members, despite the stonewalling and silence coming from Post Office.
+We hope that the evidence we have supplied will make it clear that the NFSP helped and supported many members, despite the stonewalling and silence coming from Post Office.
 Taking on Government, Post Office, Fujitsu and the Justice System was a near impossible feat.
 However, as postmasters ourselves, we welcome that finally justice is coming to the victims, their reputations are being restored and their losses are being recovered.

 The Historical Shortfall Scheme (HSS) was set up to deal with subpostmaster claims from those who were not part of the group litigation order (GLO) and had not been convicted of any crimes.
 The scheme was open between May and August 2020 and accepted 2,400 claimants.